OrangeFlash81/hsemailmd/README.md

 ## Usage

-Before using LambdaTool, create `emails` and `talk-ads` folders.

-Once you have done that, there are a variety of commands you can use:
+There are a variety of commands you can use:

 ```bash
 # See all available commands